groveapp/groveapp.github.io/index.md

 ### Why

 There's no shortage of evidence that institutional decision-making is often decoupled from the public.
-On many issues, there are significant discrepancies between the beliefs and values of citizens and the policies that our institutions implemement.
-This phenomenon might be contributing significantly to the deep deficit of trust in government, and the recent decline of democracy globally.
-We don't want this to happen, so we launched an endeavor to use digital technology to revamp out social technology.
+On many issues, there are significant discrepancies between the beliefs and values of citizens and the policies that we live under--and this phenomenon contributes to the recent deficit of trust in government and decline of democracy globally.
+We don't want this to happen, so we launched an endeavor to use digital technology to revamp our social technology.

 ### What